 But as a result of that case, prosecutors released a lot of financial records and documents that shows money sort of flowing in to this account that Hunter Biden and Devin Archer shared.

-Well, one of the things that also came out of the trial is Devin Archer explaining to other investors that this company they set up had received 200 million dollars of money to manage from a Russian oligarch named Yelena Baterina, who, if you spend 10 minutes on Google looking at legitimate news sources, you realize that this is a woman who is centrally tied up with Russian organized crime.
+Well, one of the things that also came out of the trial is Devin Archer explaining to other investors that this company they set up had received $200 million of money to manage from a Russian oligarch named Yelena Badarina, who if you spend 10 minutes on Google looking at legitimate news sources, you realize that this is a woman who is centrally tied up with Russian organized crime.

-So again, how is it that a Russian oligarch reportedly, according to Hunter Biden's business partner, is putting 200 million dollars for them to manage that they're clearly not qualified to manage at a time when Joe Biden is vice president?
+So again, how is it that a Russian oligarch reportedly, according to Hunter Biden's business partner, is putting $200 million for them to manage that they're clearly not qualified to manage at a time when Joe Biden is vice president?

 Does he really want to, in a straight face, say that this is all coincidence and there's nothing to see here?

-You know, you have been on this uh for a long time, and you know, people should read your book, Secret Empires.
+You know, you have been on this for a long time, and people should read your book, Secret Empires.

-But I recall reading six months ago a column that you wrote uh entitled The Troubling Reason Why Biden is so soft on China, um, in which you point out that, you know, uh Joe Biden travels aboard Air Force II in 2013 with his son in tow on board.
+But I recall reading six months ago a column that you wrote entitled The Troubling Reason Why Biden is So Soft on China, in which you point out that Joe Biden travels aboard Air Force 2 in 2013 with his son in tow on board.

-Less than two weeks later, Hunter Biden gets a one billion dollar private equity deal with a subsidiary of a Chinese government uh bank of China.
+Less than two weeks later, Hunter Biden gets a $1 billion private equity deal with a subsidiary of a Chinese government bank of China.

-Uh a couple of weeks later, you know, he's getting this wonderful deal that's later expanded to 1.5 billion dollars.
+A couple of weeks later, he's getting this wonderful deal that's later expanded to $1.5 billion.

 What was the Chinese government's interest?

-And I think it's obvious for anybody that that why this deal was done.
+And I think it's obvious for anybody that why this deal was done.

 So this small finance firm headed by Hunter Biden gets a deal in China that Goldman Sachs doesn't have, Deutsche Bank doesn't have, nobody has.

-I mean, it it stretches credulity for anybody to think that there's any reason that this deal came down, other than the fact that Joel Biden, as in Ukraine, had been appointed point person on U.S. foreign policy to China at the same time.
+I mean, it stretches credulity for anybody to think that there's any reason that this deal came down other than the fact that Joel Biden, as in Ukraine, had been appointed point person on U.S. foreign policy to China at the same time.

 And again, that's the reason why I think he needs to sit under oath and explain why he got these deals and why it should not be something that's troubling.